PoWx-Org/obtc-core/CONTRIBUTING.md

-Contributing to Bitcoin Core
+Contributing to oBTC Core
 ============================

-The Bitcoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The oBTC Core is based on the Bitcoin Core.
+The project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

 Firstly in terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
 Open source often naturally